Flemington Racecourse line: Route

 The Flemington Racecourse line forms a mostly linear route from the Melbourne central business district to its terminus at Flemington Racecourse.
 The route is 7.8 km long and is fully double tracked.
 Exiting the city, the line only has minor earthworks, with some sections of the line being elevated or lowered into a cutting to eliminate level crossings.
 Despite some removals, there are a number of level crossings still present with no current plans to remove them.

 The line follows the same alignment as multiple other lines, with the Flemington Racecourse line splitting off at North Melbourne.
 The Flemington Racecourse line continues on its western alignment, whereas the other lines continue onto a northern, western, or south-western alignment.
 Most of the rail line goes through built-up suburbs and event facilities.

 Stations

 The line serves 5 stations across 7.8 km of track.
-The stations are a mix of lowered and ground level designs.
+All of the stations are of ground level designs.